Alban34/random-legendary/README.md

 Once the project is cloned, just run `npm install` to install required dependencies.

 ### Run the randomizer
-Once the dependencies are installed, run `npm run start`.
+Once the dependencies are installed you have 2 options:
-You will be prompted for the number of player to attend this game.
+- run `npm run start:console` to have a command line user interface
+- run `npm run start:web` to connect to http://localhost:9615 with your web browser to have a web user interface

-If you play solo, the advanced solo rules from the Dark City extension will be applied.
+If you play solo, only the advanced solo rules from the Dark City extension will be applied for now.

 ### Files
 This app works based on 3 files: